zetamarkets/sdk/README.md

 ### User margin accounts

 A user's state is represented by a `MarginAccount` in the Zeta program.
-This is per underlying per user.
+This is per asset per user.

 It stores all the state related to a user's balance, open orders and positions.